equinor/flowify-documentation/docs/map.md

 This feature is experimental.
 ## Concept
 Flowify has a built-in Map component to allow parallel running of components.
 A map component wrap around a brick/graph component with the same inputs and outputs.
 The map component needs to have one input as parameter array.
 A workflow will spawn a new component for each item in the parameter array.
 At the end of the run, outputs will be aggregated into an parameter array.
+This feature is currently only available when output are parameters instead of artifacts.
 ``` mermaid
 flowchart LR
     A[Input array 1, 2] -- 1 ---B[Multiply by 2]